Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

 Inside a mosque – trip to Niger

-These days will be spent visiting sultans’ palaces, Hausa villages with adobe granaries, markets where the nomadic Fulani and Tuareg people meet, the plateau of Damergou and the Aderbissante plain, the gateway to the Ténéré desert.
+These days will be spent visiting sultans’ palaces, Hausa villages with adobe barns, markets where Fulani and Tuareg nomads gather, the plateau of Damergou and the Aderbissante plain, gateway to the Ténéré desert.

 Travelling to Niger, what to expect?

-This fascinating trip to Niger is an immense organisational and logistical challenge.
+This fascinating trip to Niger is an immense organizational and logistical challenge.

 We are all aware of the situation in Niger along with other Sahel countries.
 We want you to know that you will be travelling with a huge military escort at all times, we want you to be informed about the travel recommendations for Niger, we want you to know that it is a destination with a precarious security situation and where everything can change very quickly.